pranavreddy23/autoware.privately-owned-vehicles/README.md

 To run Vision Pilot inside a Docker container, build the container using the Dockerfiles provided in the docker directory of the repository.
-Docker containers can be built with GPU/CPU support, and NO_ROS2/ROS2 support.
+Docker containers can be built with GPU/CPU support, NO_ROS2/ROS2 support, and optional Occupancy BEV support.

 To build the container, go to the docker subdirectory and run the following commands: